-- Corian - Corian demonstrates low porosity, absorbing 0.1–0.7% of its weight as defined by DIN ISO 4586 T7 standards.
-Corian resists stains from CLASS I reagents, which are things like ketchup, blood, olive oil, tomato sauce, coffee (by contrast CLASS II reagents are things like drain cleaners and paint removers and these substances should not come into contact with Corian.
+- Corian: Corian demonstrates low porosity, absorbing 0.1 to 0.7 percent of its weight as defined by DIN ISO 4586 T7 standards.
+Corian resists stains from CLASS I reagents, which are things such as ketchup, blood, olive oil, tomato sauce, and coffee.
+By contrast, CLASS II reagents are things such as drain cleaners and paint removers, and these substances should not come into contact with Corian.

-Mold, Bacteria, Fungi: Do They Support Microbial Growth or Not?
+Mold, Bacteria, Fungi: Do They Inhibit Microbial Growth?

 Both products do an admirable job of preventing the growth of molds and bacteria, without having to order a special "premium" coating.

-- Corian - Corian does not support microbial growth.
-No special coating is required; it is part of the standard features of Corian.
+- Corian: Corian does not support microbial growth.
+No special coating is required because it is part of the standard features of Corian.

 Both DuPont (Corian) and Cosentino (Silestone) offer warranties: